Khushi Khushiyagi: Plot

-Raj is an independent-carefree software engineer, who believes that everyone should love their independence and takes their decisions wisely.
+Raj is an independent, carefree software engineer, who believes that everyone should love their independence and take their decisions wisely.
 At his friend Sadhu's wedding reception, he sees Priya and falls for her.
 He asks Sadhu's wife to learn more about Priya.
 Sadhu's wife gives Priya's number to her husband and asks him to pass it to Raj.
 A miscommunication between Raj and Sadhu leads to Raj calling another woman, Nandini.
 Raj mistakes Nandini for Priya on the phone and has a conversation with her where he calls her Chinnu.
-Unknown to him, Nandani knows about Raj and develops an interest in him.
+Unknown to him, Nandini knows about Raj and develops an interest in him.
 Through a series-of-events, everything is revealed and Raj's confusion is cleared.

 Meanwhile, Raj is helping his friend Anand to attract the attention of another girl, who turns out to be Priya.
 Priya falls for Anand, but a series-of-comic-events lead to Anand eventually doubting Priya, which puts their relationship at stake.
 This is later resolved and they come together.
 Meanwhile, Nandini plans vengeance against Raj for the deception and pain that he put her through.
 She gains employment as Raj's boss and uses this position to tempt him, putting him through hardships and seducing him.
 Raj decide to propose to his boss (Nandini), but she is already planning to reject his proposal to avenge her pain.
 Just before he proposes, Raj realizes that he is truly in love with Chinnu.
-He reaches her house and to plead for forgiveness and Nandini reveals herself where they reunite with a hug.
+He reaches her house to plead for forgiveness and Nandini reveals herself; they reunite with a hug.